 Likewise, WhitBit’s Kitchen’s White Christmas Sangria recipe includes pears and apples and tops off the festive punch with jicama.

-Chowhound offers a way to make a delightful Spiced Cranberry Sangria, and it’s certainly a great way to utilize the above steps and turn the summer drink on its head.
+And so, we’re offering this (relatively) simple drink—a delightful Spiced Cranberry Sangria that’s a great way to utilize the above steps and turn the summer drink on its head.
 Merry Christmas, everyone.